-We all want to get it right on the first try, but more often than not it takes many more than just one.
+We all want to get it right on the first try, but it takes many more than just one.
 A growth mindset is about achieving the best results from multiple iterations.
 This means encouraging team members to take educated risks without fear of failure or penalty.

-A great number of experiments technically fail, but also lead to amazing results as people learn what not to do.
+Many experiments technically fail, but also lead to amazing results as people learn what not to do.
 By building the mental stamina to persevere, seemingly difficult tasks become easier.
 Your team won’t give up as easily, and as such are more likely to discover new and better ways of doing things.

 A growth mindset reframes the entire situation to find the silver lining.
 Are there questions they can now anticipate for the next pitch, or communication skills they could sharpen?

-Promoting a growth mindset on your team means that team members are more likely to tackle problems head-on, embracing them as interesting challenges.
+Promoting a growth mindset on your team means team members are more likely to tackle problems head-on, embracing them as interesting challenges.

-When stuck on a problem at work, posing the question “how can I…” has a very different result than saying “I can’t do this.”
+When stuck on a problem at work, posing the question “how can I…” has a different result than saying “I can’t do this.”
 Whereas one causes the mind to stop thinking, the other forces it to work harder to find alternatives.